 Scaling down to the waterfall is well worth it.
 The waterfall is at least 20 feet and even in August during a drought it had nice flow.

-Other close hikes are Adam’s Canyon Upper Falls, Adam’s Canyon Lower Falls, Mueller Park, Elephant Rock, and Parrish Creek Pictographs and Waterfalls.
-For nearby bird watching check out Farmington Bay.
+Other close hikes in Davis County are Adam’s Canyon Upper Falls, Adam’s Canyon Lower Falls, Mueller Park, Elephant Rock, and Parrish Creek Pictographs and Waterfalls.
+For nearby bird watching check out Farmington Bay or Beus Pond.

 Distance – 3.3 miles roundtrip